flatiron/director/README.md

       '/cat': {
         on: meow
+        leave: function() {}
       }

-      beforeall: function() {},
+      before: function() {},
-      leaveall: function() {},
+      leave: function() {},
       notfound: function() {}

     });

 It is common to need a particular function to fire every time a route is matched, no mater what route it is.
-In this case `beforeall` can be defined at the top level of the router definition.
-Similarly, `leaveall` will be fired when leaving all routs, and `notfound` will be fired when none of the routes can be matched against the user's request.
+In this case `before` can be defined at the top level of the router definition.
+Similarly, `leave` will be fired when leaving all routs, and `notfound` will be fired when none of the routes can be matched against the user's request.

 ### Providing some state.